 Receiving pits are also equipped with a dust collection system.
 Modern feed mills and grain handling facilities are designed with dust collecting systems to reduce the amount of dust in given areas.
 No matter how well a facility was designed for dust collection, it must be properly maintained and serviced regularly to be effective.

-Designing for maintenance and housekeeping may not be uppermost in your mind when you select a contractor, but it should certainly be one of the deciding factors.
+Designing for facility equipment maintenance and housekeeping may not be uppermost in your mind when you select a contractor, but it should certainly be one of the deciding factors.